 R-2 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled

-.2 Capitalized Titles - Capitalized titles, such as Secretary or Treasurer, when appearing alone shall refer to WSI positions and not to USA Swimming or another organization.
+.2 Capitalized Titles - Capitalized titles, such as Secretary or Paid Staff, when appearing alone shall refer to WSI positions and not to USA Swimming or another organization.

 .3 Principal Rule of Interpretation - The principal substantive rule of interpretation applicable to these Bylaws is set forth in Section 615.3.